Record Number Of Miles Driven In U.S. Last Year

 The increase in driving has also increased gasoline consumption, which hit a record high back in June but because vehicles are becoming more fuel efficient, and there are more hybrid, electric, and natural gas vehicles on the road, the country is not burning gasoline at the same rate that driving is increasing.

 That's got many policy leaders and lawmakers considering alternatives to gas and diesel taxes to fund transportation infrastructure needs.
-Some states are experimenting with a tax on vehicle miles driven to augment or even replace the gas tax, which has remained at 18.4 cents a gallon since 1993, doesn't keep pace with inflation, and fails to capture revenue from vehicles using alternative fuels.
+Some states are experimenting with a tax on vehicle miles driven to augment or even replace the gas tax, and there are similar calls on the federal level too.
+The federal gasoline tax has remained at 18.4 cents a gallon since 1993, doesn't keep pace with inflation, and fails to capture revenue from vehicles using alternative fuels.

 One downside to the increase in vehicle miles driven is worsening traffic congestion.

-The GPS, mapping and navigation software company TomTom analyzed GPS data from around the country and finds that traffic congestion was about 2 to 4 percent worse in most cities last year than it was in 2015.
+The mapping and navigation software company TomTom analyzed GPS data from around the country and finds that traffic congestion was about 2 to 4 percent worse in most cities last year than it was in 2015.

 The annual TomTom Traffic Index ranks Los Angeles as the worst U.S. city in terms of traffic congestion, followed by San Francisco, New York, Seattle and San Jose.
 Rounding out the top 10 are Miami, Portland, Honolulu, Washington, DC and Boston.